spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/porting-guide/tutorial-portingguide-deployment.md

 1. Select [**Snapshot**]({{UrlRoot}}/content/spatialos-concepts/generating-a-snapshot) to generate a snapshot.<br/>
    ![Snapshot]({{assetRoot}}assets/screen-grabs/toolbar/snapshot-button.png)<br/>
    _Image: On the GDK toolbar in the Editor, select **Snapshot**_</br>
 1. Select **Start**.
 This opens a terminal window and starts a local SpatialOS deployment.
-Your game is ready to play when you see the output `SpatialOS ready.
-Access the inspector at http://localhost:21000/inspector` in your terminal window.<br/>
+Your game is ready to play when you see the output `SpatialOS ready` in your terminal window.</br>
    ![Start]({{assetRoot}}assets/screen-grabs/toolbar/start-button.png)<br/>
    _Image: On the GDK toolbar in the Editor, select **Start**_</br>
 1. On the Editor toolbar, open the **Play** drop-down menu.